Plain Rain Frog (Breviceps fuscus)

 Habitat

-B. fuscus occurs at altitudes well in excess of 1000 m in the mountains, but where these reach the coast, it occurs at sea level.
-It inhabits Afromontane Forest and Mountain Fynbos along the southern coastal belt (Burger 1992; D. McDonald pers. comm.).
+The Plain Rain Frog inhabits Afromontane Forest and Mountain Fynbos along the southern coastal belt (Burger 1992; D. McDonald pers. comm.).
+It occurs at a range of altitudes to well in excess of 1000 m above sea level.
+The Plain Rain Frog also occurs down to sea level, where mountains reach the coast.
 The Grootvadersbosch area is transitional between winter and all-year rainfall, with an average annual rainfall of 1050 mm.
 Relatively dry periods are May–July and December–January.
 The forests at Grootvadersbosch are situated on clay soils derived from Bokkeveld shales, while the fynbos occurs on sandy soils derived from Table Mountain Sandstone.

 Behaviour